-Here it says Jesus was put to death in the flesh, but was quickened by the Spirit (NWT: “being made alive in the spirit”).
-But in other instances where it was used e.g “groaned in the spirit” (Jn.
-11:33), “bound in the spirit” (Acts 20:22), “live in the spirit” (Gal.
-5:26) or “I was in the spirit” (Rev. 1:10) – not once does it mean that one is a spirit creature.
-What 1 Peter 3:18 is saying can be understood from Romans 8:11 which says “…he that raised up Christ from the dead shall also quicken your mortal bodies BY HIS SPIRIT…” Therefore, “in the spirit” means “by the [Holy] Spirit.”
+Not once does it mean that one is a spirit creature.
+Therefore, what 1 Peter 3:18 is saying can be understood from Romans 8:11 which says “…he that raised up Christ from the dead shall also quicken your mortal bodies BY HIS SPIRIT…” Jesus was raised by the Spirit of God.
+The term “in the spirit” simply means “by the [Holy] Spirit.”

 In the Gospel accounts of Jesus’ resurrection, it’s very clear that He rose bodily.
 In Luke 24:39, He told His disciples “it is I Myself,” that is, He didn’t materialize with different fleshy bodies and He admitted He wasn’t a spirit creature: “handle me and see; for a spirit hath not flesh and bones as ye see me have.”